FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

 ![](imgs/fleek-github.png)

 Visit the Hosting tab and **add a new site** to begin the process. **First, you will need to link your GitHub account** and define the repositories that Fleek will have access to for you to select from and deploy to Dfinity.

-**Reminder: to use other environments** instead of GitHub, such as local machine, to deploy your sites, use the [(Fleek CLI)](https://docs.fleek.co/fleek-cli/overview/).

 You will then select the proper repository where your static site is in, and the branch (if multiple are available) that will be used for deploying your site.